If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 - Pompidou Centre – views from the south and west sides overlooking Tour Sainte-Jacques, Eiffel Tower and Sacre-Coeur in the distance

-- Galeries Lafayatte – the rooftop terrace has a view of Palais Garnier and the Eiffel tower across the rooftops
+- Galeries Lafayette – the rooftop terrace has a view of Palais Garnier and the Eiffel Tower across the rooftops

 - Printemps has a small terrace with views of their own domes and Palais Garnier